 Empirical treatment of bacterial urinary tract infection (UTI) clinical guideline (PDF 301KB) – provides advice on the initial empirical antimicrobial therapy for urinary tract infections in adult patients.

 Febrile neutropenia management (adults) clinical guideline (PDF 313KB) – provides advice on the best practice in the initial management of febrile neutropenia in adult patients.
+The febrile neutropenia emergency letter (PDF 176KB) provides instruction for prompt assessment and treatment of patients at risk.

 Intravenous to oral switch clinical guideline for adult patients – can antibiotics S.T.O.P.
 (PDF 175KB) – provides recommendations for the appropriate and timely switching of intravenous antimicrobials to an oral equivalent.